millson1/discord-adbot/README.md

 ```bash
 python Bots.py
 ```
+OR use -s argument to launch every bot at once

 - On Windows: opens in new terminals
 - On Linux/macOS: uses `screen` if available, otherwise `subprocess`